While today, English is spoken in Cornwall, did you know that the county once had a language of its own?

 Farm – Bargen-tir

 We hope these basics have given you a great introduction to the Cornish language.
 If you want to try out these words, what better place to start than within Cornwall itself?!
-Our Truro holiday cottages are the perfect place for you to practice!
+Alternatively, learn more in our article on great facts about Cornwall!